Privacy Policy

 Sources of Personal Information: We have collected this information directly from you, passively when you visit our website or view our electronic communications, and from third parties such as our clients and business partners.
 For more information, please see the “Data We Collect” section, above.

-Categories of Personal Information Disclosed and Third Parties With Whom We Share This Information: We do not sell your personal information, but we may disclose it to third parties for a business purpose.
-In the past twelve month, we have disclosed identifiers; professional, occupational and employment-related information, and Internet or other electronic network activity information to our third party marketing service providers.
+Categories of Personal Information Disclosed and Third Parties With Whom We Share This Information: We do not sell your personal information, but we may disclose it to third parties for a business purpose consistent with this Privacy Policy.
+We may disclose personal information to service providers, contractors, affiliates, professional advisors, recruiting vendors, technology providers, or other third parties for business purposes consistent with this Privacy Policy.
+In the past twelve months, we have disclosed identifiers; professional, occupational and employment-related information, and Internet or other electronic network activity information to our third party marketing service providers.
 We have also disclosed identifiers; characteristics of protected classifications under California or U.S. law; occupation, professional, or employment-related information; and educational information to the third party provider of background checks in connection with potential employment.
 For more information about the personal information we share, please see the “Disclosure/Sharing of Personal Data” section, above.

-To exercise your rights above, please submit a request by: emailing us at legal@stout.com, calling us at +1.833.204.0822 or fill out this form.
+To exercise your rights above, please submit a request by: emailing us at legal@stout.com.
 Please describe your request with sufficient detail so we can properly respond to your request.
 As part of your request, please specify which right you are exercising and provide your name, contact information, and the type of request you wish to make.
 We may ask for additional information to verify your identity.
 The information you provide in your request and any follow up information we ask for from you will be used solely to verify your request.

 Only you or an individual designated as your authorized agent to act on your behalf may make a request related to your personal information.
 You may also make a request on behalf of your minor child.